 Harvest In The Vineyards

 The day we visited the vineyards workers were busy with the harvest.
-Because of the steepness of the slopes, the grapes are harvested by hand.
+The steepness of the slopes requires hand harvesting.
 Fabrizio showed us how to cut the grape clusters from the vines and add them to the bins without damaging them.

 To reward our labor in the vineyards, Fabrizio surprised us with a bottle of the Antichi Poderi Gallina Barbaresco DOCG.
 As we toasted the beautiful day, the harvest, and of course Francone, I imagined what it might be like to own a vineyard in Italy’s famous Langhe area.
-I understood why Fabrizio is such a happy guy – he is surrounded by one of man and nature’s most stunning landscapes every single day.
+It was easy to see why Fabrizio is such a happy guy, surrounded by one of the most stunning landscapes in Italy, every single day.

 Barbaresco DOCG Gallina vineyards